Everyone needs self-care right? Yes, of course. We all need self-care, but did you know that there are different ways to take care of yourself?

 - Organize your planner

 Are you neglecting a specific type of self-care?
-If so, prioritize it.
-To self-care, is to do.
-So, do something.
-You deserve it.
-Take care of you better, but be compassionate with your self-care and stop putting so much pressure on yourself by giving yourself the credit for all you do.
+Create your own Self-care Needs Plan and practice prioritizing yourself.
+Remember, self-care is a verb.
+So, do something, but be compassionate, stop putting so much pressure on yourself, and give yourself credit for all the self-care that you do.